Las Palmas de Gran Canaria Introduction Walking Tour, Las Palmas de Gran Canaria

 9) Parque de San Telmo (San Telmo Park)

 Steeped in history, the iconic San Telmo Park occupies a significant place in the city's origins, once serving as the site of its northern wall and boasting the distinction of being the location of the first dock in a city poised to embrace the wider world.
-Today, it remains a cherished green oasis amidst the bustling urban landscape, offering respite and recreation to locals and visitors alike.
+Today, it remains a cherished green oasis amid the bustling urban landscape, offering respite and recreation to locals and visitors alike.

 10